 - Dyspraxia, once called "clumsy child syndrome", affects coordination, gross and fine motor skills, executive functioning (such as the ability to plan things), and it also often features sensitivity to rough textures in clothing or loud noises.
 It is easy, here, to see why someone may mistake autism for dyspraxia or the other way around, but they are not the same thing.

 - ADHD isn't actually considered a learning disability, but it may make it hard for a person to focus.
-They may also both cause non-typical ways of communicating, like talking a lot about subjects they're very interested in and not noticing that the other person may not be that into the conversation.
+ADHD may also cause non-typical ways of communicating, like talking a lot about subjects you're very interested in and not noticing that the other person may not be that into the conversation.
 Autistic people tend to favor routines, on the other hand, while those with ADHD are more impulsive.

 - Auditory Processing Disorder impacts how sounds are processed, and can make it hard for people to understand what is said.
 Like autistic people, those with this disorder can find it tough to cope with background noise and have difficulties with puns and metaphors.
 Once again, though, APD is not autism.